Do you worry about

 based on a study of 70 people on non-factor therapy that works like factor 8b

-Joint bleeds can lead to joint damage, long-term pain, reduced mobility, and impact your activities
+Joint bleeds can lead to joint damage, long-term pain, and reduced mobility, and can impact your activities

 bIn a study conducted by the Israeli National Hemophilia Center, 70 people with hemophilia A who had received prophylactic factor 8 mimetic therapy.
 The study analyzed the number of spontaneous and traumatic bleeds over an 18-month follow-up period.